cilium/cilium/Documentation/install/upgrade.rst

     perform more aggressive aggregation on packet forwarding related events to reduce CPU consumption while running ``cilium monitor``.
 The automatic change only applies to the default ConfigMap.
-Existing deployments will need to change the setting in the ConfigMap explicitely.
+Existing deployments will need to change the setting in the ConfigMap explicitly.

 New ConfigMap Options
 ~~~~~~~~~~~~~~~~~~~~~